Buc Wheats: Nutritional value

 According to the 1970s cereal boxes, Buc Wheats cereal was highly nutritious and contained 100% of the minimum daily requirements for vitamins and iron.

 About

 Buc Wheats cereal contained wheat flakes mixed with buckwheat and had the appearance of bran flakes, having a similar color and texture, but were lighter in weight.
 Buc Wheats was coated with a maple syrup glaze, giving it a unique flavor.
-Later in production, General Mills replaced the original maple glaze with a honey glaze.
+General Mills replaced the original maple glaze with a honey glaze.
 The new Buc Wheats were said to taste like a sweet and sticky bowl of Wheaties.
 Most consumers did not like the change.

 Advertisement

 In 1974 Steve Karmen, a New York City composer, produced a catchy little song for Buc Wheats titled, "Feelin' Like A Million Bucks".